flowcommerce/redux-fetch/README.md

 import routes from './routes';

-// Set up Redux to handle asynchronous actions with Redux Thunk.
+// Set up Redux to handle asynchronous actions with Redux Thunk. const enhancer = compose(applyMiddleware(reduxThunk));
-// You will need some strategy to handle asynchronous actions since you should
-// be using them to update your store state after fetching data. const enhancer = compose(applyMiddleware(reduxThunk));

 // Render the app server-side for a given path: